Bookmaster9/kNN-latentMAS/README.md

 }
 ```

-## 🤝 Ackowledgement
+## 🤝 Acknowledgement

-This code is partially based on the amazing work of [vLLM](https://github.com/vllm-project/vllm).
+This code is based on the LatentMAS framework by [Zou et al., 2025](https://arxiv.org/abs/2511.20639).
+The KNN cache filtering extension was developed independently for research purposes.